 Which method is right for you?
 My advice is to try the standard method as the default, because that is what most writing courses teach.
-But bear in mind that Stephen King’s Method is an alternative; and consider using it if Method 1 isn’t working for you.
+But bear in mind that Stephen King’s Method is an alternative; and consider using it if the standard method isn’t working for you.

 PD James and William Boyd